atomheartdani/climbers-soul-caiarosio/README.md

 # Climber's Soul CAI Arosio

+This is the frontend code for [CAI Arosio](https://www.caiarosio.it/)'s climbing gym "[Climber's Soul](https://caiarosio.it/climberssoul/)"

-This project was generated with [ngX-Rocket](https://github.com/ngx-rocket/generator-ngx-rocket/) version 11.0.0
+This project was generated with [ngX-Rocket](https://github.com/ngx-rocket/generator-ngx-rocket/) version 11.0.0 and uses Angular 14

 # Getting started